Malayan Emergency: Baling Talks and their consequences

-After the Malayan Conflict ended in 1960, the US used the British precedent in deciding that the use of defoliants was a legally-accepted tactic of warfare.
-US Secretary of State Dean Rusk advised US President John F. Kennedy that the precedent of using herbicide in warfare had been established by the British through their use of aircraft to spray herbicide and thus destroy enemy crops and thin the thick jungle of northern Malaya.

 Casualties

-During the conflict, security forces killed 6,710 MRLA guerrillas and captured 1,287, while 2,702 guerrillas surrendered during the conflict, and approximately 500 more did so at its conclusion.
-1,345 Malayan troops and police were killed during the fighting, as well as 519 Commonwealth personnel.
+During the conflict, security forces killed 6,710 MNLA guerrillas and captured 1,287, while 2,702 guerrillas surrendered during the conflict, and approximately 500 more did so at its conclusion.
+A total of 226 guerrillas were executed.
+1,346 Malayan troops and police were killed during the fighting.
+1,443 British personnel died, in what remains the largest loss of life among UK armed forces since the Second World War.
 2,478 civilians were killed, with another 810 recorded as missing.